 That's when I knew I had to share this curried roasted cauliflower bowl combination.
 Its pretty hands-off.
 You don't have to spend hours stirring something and you can even prep everything ahead and just combine it together when you are ready to eat.
 Which is why this is also the perfect candidate for vegetarian meal prep.

-We are also using a combination of spices that gives this that curry flavour – paprika, cumin, curry powder and lime juice.
-Its spicy, tangy and there’s sooo much flavour here.
+We are also using a combination of spices that gives this that curry flavor - paprika, cumin, curry powder and lime juice.
+Its spicy, tangy and there's sooo much flavor here.

 Don't like cauliflower?

 If you don't like cauliflower, feel free to substitute it with broccoli, mushrooms, potatoes or tofu.
 Just use the same seasoning and let them roast in the oven.

 Don't have an oven?

 If you don't have an oven or don't want to turn it on, just roast the veggies on the stove.
 I would par-boil the cauliflower first, then toss it in oil and spices and then pan roast them in some olive oil.

 Don't like quinoa or don't have some in your pantry?
 Just use a different carb - white rice, brown rice, couscous, semolina, basmati, polenta will all work here really well.

 In the video below, you'll see that I also add some pickled onions.
 Those are not listed in the recipe because they are a personal preference.